nicbou/nicolasbouliane.com/content/projects/timeline.md

 I thought it would be neat.

-> “Why the hell would we want to [launch an anvil 100 feet in the air]?
+> "Why the hell would we want to [launch an anvil 100 feet in the air]?
 I get that a lot from women y'know.
-Women say *why would you want to do that?* and I don't know other than it just need launchin' sumpin' that wadn't intended to be launched.”
+Women say *why would you want to do that?* and I don't know other than it just need launchin' sumpin' that wadn't intended to be launched."

 > — World champion anvil shooter Gay Wilkinson